Share via

 gym workout plans for women

 If you’re a gym bunny, this is for you.
-This gym workout plans for women hits all the major muscle groups using a mix of machines, free weights, and cardio equipment.
-Remember to always warm up, perform the main workout, and cool down.
+This gym workout plans for women hits all the major muscle groups using a mix of machines, free weights and cardio equipment.
+Remember to always warm up, do the main workout and cool down after.

 Tips for Sticking to Your Workout Plan